token

 async

-Sample a token and weight that are properly weighted with respect to the target potential's logw_next
+Sample a token and weight that are properly weighted with respect to the target potential's logw_next method.

 Given a context of tokens \(x_1, \ldots, x_{n-1}\) in the target potential's vocabulary, this method samples a token \(x_n \in \textsf{target.vocab_eos}\) and weight \(w\).